edm00se/blog/content/old/2016-06-14-in-defense-of-bower.md

 It's my belief that if you're resistant to learning something like how npm can play into front-end dependency management, that "a little learning can go a long way".
 It's not "better" for every use case, but it certainly opens the doors for most use cases going forward.
 Bower does a good job of accomplishing what it set out to do, it's just not the only tool in town.

-Until next time, write better apps! ð»
+Until next time, write better apps! 🍻